-About halfway down the set of the stairs, the pathway comes to an intersection and branches off into a few different directions.
-It doesn’t matter which path you take as they all lead down on to the sand at Pantai Bingin.
+About halfway down the set of stairs, the pathway comes to an intersection and branches off into a few different directions.
+It doesn’t matter which path you take as they all lead down to the shoreline at Bingin Beach.

 The paved alleyway down to Bingin Beach